Brain Aneurysm Repair – Indications, Procedure, Risk

 Why the Procedure Is Performed

-If an aneurysm in the brain breaks open (ruptures), it is an emergency that needs medical treatment.
+If an aneurysm in the brain breaks open (ruptures), it is an that needs medical treatment.
 Often a rupture is treated with surgery.
 Endovascular repair is more often used when this happens.

 • Not all aneurysms need to be treated right away.
 Aneurysms that have never bled and are very small (less than 3 mm at their largest point) DO NOT need to be treated right away.
 These aneurysms are less likely to rupture.